AmirAttoun/YNAB-Converter/README.md

 ### Editing the transaction statement
 Once a statement has been uploaded, the user is free to edit the relevant fields.
+Depending on the config in main.py, certain words will be used a split point.
 Relevant fields are "Memo" and "Payee".
 Date and the amount are not editable to ensure integrity of crucial data as noted by the transaction statement.

 ### Downloading the normalized transaction statement